 Say hello to brighter days with the Drunk Elephant C-Firma Day Serum!
 Yes, you read that right–this is a vitamin C serum for daytime use.
 While I preach about using your restorative and active ingredients at night, vitamin C is actually best used during the day.
 It supports sunscreen and amplifies its protective benefits.
 This vitamin C serum helps block UV exposure and fend off pollutants and free radicals.

 Drunk Elephant also added Indian gooseberry to reduce the signs of ageing caused by stress (a skincare benefit we all need nowadays).
-The Day Serum is as much of a corrective brightener as it is a preventive serum.
+The Day Serum is as much of a corrective brightener as it is a preventive vitamin c serum.

 The effects last 72 hours after you apply it.
-It’s like a tonic for the face because it visibly wakes up a tired-looking face while preventing fine lines and wrinkles.
+It’s like a tonic for the face because it visibly wakes up a tired-looking face while preventing lines and wrinkles.

 The Drunk Elephant C-Firma Day Serum is stored in the cutest of bottles.
 The packaging is functional, too, since it’s tightly sealed to keep the serum from oxidizing.